stembrain/symplectic-harvester/README.md

 The fetch operation does not currently support re-fetching new resources, however it will fetch items that appear in a list, if the updateLists parameter is set to true.
 To completely update from scratch, do the following.

+### Delete the Vivo Database (Optional Only if you want an Absolutely clean build)

+    Stop the Vivo Tomcat instance
+    Drop and recreate the MySQL Database used by Vivo Start the Vivo Tomcat instance up
+    Wait for the Vivo Tomcat instance to complete initializing the Vivo Database.
+    Login as administor and re-create any users.

+### Perform a complete re-ingest.

     rm -rf data
     rm -rf previous-harvest